Evan Kutta, Ph.D.

 - B.S., 2012 - Natural Resources: Atmospheric Sciences, University of Missouri-Columbia

-2017: Postdoctoral Fellow/Program Manager, Institute of Water Security and Science, West Virginia University
+2017: Postdoctoral Research Associate, Institute of Water Security and Science, West Virginia University

 2016: Student Mentor, Life Sciences Quest, University of Missouri